Chinese Americans: Medicine

-Technology sector
+Technology

-A significant number of Chinese Americans, who possess the required specialized expertise and qualifications in engineering and highly-technical domains, have gravitated towards Silicon Valley, the prominent hub of high-technology in the United States in search of job prospects or to establish their own high-technology start-up business ventures.
-Many up-and-coming foreign-born Chinese and Chinese-American technology entrepreneurs endeavor to leverage their technical skillsets by initiating the new promising high-technology startups of tomorrow.
-Such ambitiously aspirant technology entrepreneurs benefit from the fulsome availability of venture capital, profound business acumen, and enticing financial incentives prevalent in the region, all strategically aimed and specifically tailored at fostering and nurturing technological innovation.
+A significant number of Chinese Americans with engineering and technical domains, have moved to Silicon Valley, a major hub of the United States technology industry for job prospects or to establish their own technology companies.
+Many Chinese and Chinese-American technology entrepreneurs endeavor to leverage their technical skill sets by initiating the new promising high-technology startups of tomorrow.
+Technology entrepreneurs benefit from the fulsome availability of venture capital, and enticing financial incentives prevalent in the region, all aimed to foster technological innovation.
 Ethnic Chinese have been successful in starting new firms in technology centers across the United States.
-Chinese Americans have enjoyed a vast disproportion of entrepreneurial and investment success in various U.S.-based high-technology centers and sectors, as evidenced by the 2010 Goldsea 100 Compilation of America's Most Successful Asian Entrepreneurs.
+Chinese Americans have seen notable entrepreneurial and investment success in various U.S.-based high-technology centers and sectors, as evidenced by the 2010 Goldsea 100 Compilation of America's Most Successful Asian Entrepreneurs.
 Chinese Americans accounted for 4% of people listed in the 1998 Forbes Hi Tech 100 List.

 Annalee Saxenian, a UC Berkeley professor, whose scholarly research interests include the contribution of Chinese immigrants on America's high-technology realm carried out a study that showed that since 1998, one out of five high-tech start-ups in Silicon Valley were led by a Chinese American.
 During the same year, 5 of the 8 fastest growing high-technology companies in Silicon Valley had a leading upper-level management executive who was of Chinese ancestry, except for Yahoo, whose Jerry Yang was a founder and owner, but was not serving in an executive leadership position.
 In Silicon Valley, several Chinese American community organizations, numbering from two to three dozen, actively strive to look out for and are committed to safeguarding the professional interests and well-being of the Chinese American community.
 These organizations boast membership counts with at least 100 individual members, with one particularly influential group being the Committee of 100.
 Immigrants from mainland China and Taiwan were key founders in 12.8% of all Silicon Valley start-ups between 1995 and 2005.
 Almost 6% of the immigrants who founded companies in the innovation/manufacturing-related services field are from China.